asungy/blog/content/posts/001-why-ai-is-lame/index.md

 For anyone who has tried to program a computer, it's obvious why AI is impressive.
 For anyone who hasn't, I can see how it looks like magic.
 And for anyone who appreciates art, you may not understand why you feel a sense of loathing when looking at AI-generated works.

-In an attempt to be fun, a colleague of mine sent out an email this morning.
-The email contained a poem that was clearly written by AI.
+A colleague of mine sent out an email this morning.
+In an attempt to be fun, the email contained a poem, but it was clearly written using AI.
 I read the poem and actually enjoyed it.
 I thought it was quite clever.
 But even more so, I thought it was so lame.

 What was so lame about it?